Machacado con huevo: History

-According to one legend, the dish was invented in the 1920s by Fidencia Quiroga, who was known locally as "Tía Lencha" (Aunt Lencha).
-Although there is minimal evidence that the dish originated with her, there is little doubt that she popularized it when she began to serve it in her restaurant to construction workers building the nearby Monterrey-Nuevo Laredo highway in 1928.
+According to one legend, the dish was invented in the 1920s by restauranteur Fidencia Quiroga, who was known locally as "Tía Lencha" (Aunt Lencha).
+Although there is minimal evidence that the dish originated with her, she was responsible for its popularization after serving it to construction workers building the nearby Monterrey-Nuevo Laredo highway in 1928.
 As a result of her association with machacado con huevo, a major manufacturer of the shredded dried beef that is used in it—Productos Alimenticios Tia Lencha SA—is named after her.